 when Tenant unreasonably withholds consent; or

-if Tenant is absent from the Premises for a period of at least one-half a Rental Installment Period.
-(If the rent is current and Tenant notifies Landlord of an intended absence, then Landlord may enter only with Tenant’s consent or for the protection or preservation of the Premises.)
+if Tenant is absent from the Premises for a period of at least one-half a rental installment period (If the rent is current and Tenant notifies Landlord of an intended absence, then Landlord may enter only with Tenant’s consent or for the protection or preservation of the Premises).

 PROHIBITED ACTS BY LANDLORD.
 Landlord is prohibited from taking certain actions as described in Section 83.67, Florida Statutes, the provisions of which can be found in the attachment to this Lease.

 CASUALTY DAMAGE.
 If the Premises are damaged or destroyed other than by wrongful or negligent acts of Tenant or persons on the Premises with Tenant’s consent, so that the use of the Premises is substantially impaired, Landlord shall, at its cost and expense and with due diligence, cause such damage to be repaired as necessary to restore all damaged portions of the Premises to the condition existing prior to the casualty.
-If the damage is such that the Premises are completely uninhabitable or cannot be repaired and restored within thirty (30) days from the casualty, Tenant may terminate the Lease within thirty (30) days after the casualty by (1) vacating the Premises within such thirty (30) day period, and (2) delivering written notice to the Landlord of such termination and vacation, which notice shall be sent to Landlord within the thirty (30) day period after the date of damage or destruction.
-If Tenant vacates the Premises and delivers the notice within the thirty (30) day period after damage or destruction to the Premises, Tenant is not liable for rent that would have been due after the date of the casualty and Landlord shall immediately return the Security Deposit or advance rent paid by Tenant within thirty (30) days of the date Tenant vacates the Premises or delivers of notice of termination, whichever comes first.
-If Tenant vacates the Premises, but fails to provide Landlord with written notice as set forth herein, Tenant shall be liable for payment of rent for the month immediately following the date of casualty..
+If the damage is such that the Premises are completely uninhabitable or cannot be repaired and restored within thirty (30) days from the casualty, Tenant may terminate the Lease within thirty (30) days after the casualty by (1) vacating the Premises within such thirty (30) day period, and (2) delivering written notice to the Landlord of such termination and vacation, which notice shall be sent to Landlord at Landlord’s Address within the thirty (30) day period after the date of damage or destruction.
+If Tenant vacates the Premises and delivers the notice within the thirty (30) day period after damage or destruction to the Premises, Tenant is not liable for rent that would have been due after the date of the casualty and Landlord shall immediately return the security deposit or advance rent paid by Tenant within thirty (30) days of the date Tenant vacates the Premises or delivers of notice of termination, whichever comes first.
+If Tenant vacates the Premises, but fails to provide Landlord with written notice as set forth herein, Tenant shall be liable for payment of rent for the month immediately following the date of casualty.
 Additionally, Tenant may vacate the portion of the Premises rendered unusable by the damage or destruction, in which case Tenant’s liability for rent shall be reduced by the fair rental value of the part of the Premises that was damaged or destroyed.

-If the Premises are damaged or destroyed other than by wrongful or negligent acts of Tenant or persons on the Premises with Tenant’s consent, so that the Tenant’s use and occupancy of the Premises is completely impaired and the Premises have been deemed uninhabitable in writing by a local government housing agency or building official, Landlord may terminate the Lease within thirty (30) days after the housing agency or building official declares the Premises uninhabitable and Tenant shall immediately vacate the Premises and Landlord shall immediately return the Security Deposit or advance rent paid by Tenant within fifteen (15) days of Tenant vacating the Premises.
+If the Premises are damaged or destroyed other than by wrongful or negligent acts of Tenant or persons on the Premises with Tenant’s consent, so that the Tenant’s use and occupancy of the Premises is completely impaired and the Premises have been deemed uninhabitable in writing by a local government housing agency or building official, Landlord may terminate the Lease within thirty (30) days after the housing agency or building official declares the Premises uninhabitable and Tenant shall immediately vacate the Premises and Landlord shall immediately return the security deposit or advance rent paid by Tenant within fifteen (15) days of Tenant vacating the Premises.
 Tenant is not liable for rent that would have been due after the date of damage or destruction.
-In the absence of a declaration from a local governing body, building official, or court of competent jurisdiction, that the Premises are uninhabitable, Landlord shall have no right to terminate this Lease due to casualty or damage not cause by wrongful or negligent acts of Tenant or persons on the Premises with Tenant’s consent.
+In the absence of a declaration from a local governing body, building official, or court of competent jurisdiction, that the Premises are uninhabitable, Landlord shall have no right to terminate the Lease due to casualty or damage not cause by wrongful or negligent acts of Tenant or persons on the Premises with Tenant’s consent.